 Are there building regulations for rooftop gardens?

 Most flats are subject to strict covenants and regulations that must be adhered to.
-New roof gardens are often seen to be an extra floor, and if you live in a Conservation Area or in a listed building, you’ll need to check any plans with the local authority.
+New roof gardens are often seen to be an extra floor, and if you live in a conservation area or in a listed building, you’ll need to check any plans with the local authority.
 Even if a roof terrace is already authorised for garden use, many structures need permission from the property management company or local authority.
 Balconies are also under strict controls – some councils won’t even allow the railings to be painted a different colour.
-Check your title deeds or tenancy agreement for clarification or visit planningportal.co.uk for more information.
+Check your title deeds or tenancy agreement for clarification or visit planningportal.co.uk (opens in new tab) for more information.

 Planning access and safety of your rooftop garden